|Brandywine Shoal, NJ|

 Nine iron pilings served as the foundation for Brandywine Shoal Lighthouse, but it soon was apparent that additional rows of iron pilings were needed to form an ice breaker to protect the load-bearing screwpiles from large moving ice fields.
 By 1858, a network of sixty-eight interconnected iron piles encircled the lighthouse.
 In an 1878 report, the lighthouse was described as made “of iron, with a wooden platform, supported on screw-piles surrounding the house and forming an ice-fender.
 The house in shape is the frustum of a cone, and is made of cast-iron plates bolted together and lined on the inside with wood.
 The lantern is on top of the house.
 The first floor is divided into kitchen, store-room, and hall, with stairway leading to the second floor, which is divided into two sleeping-rooms and oil-room.”

-In 1851, by a special act of Congress, Brandywine Lighthouse became just the third U.S. lighthouse to be equipped with a Fresnel lens.
+When first lit in 1850 by Keeper John Burton, Brandywine Lighthouse became just the third U.S. lighthouse to be equipped with a Fresnel lens.
 In this case, it was a third-order lens manufactured in Paris by Henry-Lepaute.
-The Fresnel lens had been used in Europe since the 1820’s, and mariners who had sailed abroad knew the lenses produced a far superior light.
+The Fresnel lens had been used in Europe since the 1820s, and mariners who had sailed abroad knew the lenses produced a far superior light.
 The U.S. was slow in adopting the technology mostly due to the parsimonious Stephen Pleasonton, head of the U.S. Lighthouse Service.

-After several years, there was some concern as to the condition of the iron screwpiles supporting the lighthouse, and a diver was sent down in the waters in July of 1873 to examine the pilings.
+After several years, there was some concern as to the condition of the iron screwpiles supporting the lighthouse, and a diver was sent down in the waters in July 1873 to examine the effect of time and saltwater on the pilings.
 The wear on the pilings was varied.
 Some had lost a half-inch to corrosion, while others showed no appreciable loss.
 Most of the pilings were bent, but none were found to be more than 15° from vertical.
 Overall, the foundation was found to be in good condition.

 The Brandywine Lighthouse screwpile experiment had proved successful, but by the twentieth century, living conditions at the station were considered somewhat cramped compared to other offshore lights then being built.
-The sum of $75,000 was provided in 1911 for “rebuilding and improving the light at Brandywine Shoal on the present or adjacent site.”
-The decision was made to build a reinforced concrete lighthouse just fifty feet from the current light.
-The Annual Report of 1915 provided a detailed description of the newly completed lighthouse.
+The sum of $75,000 was provided in 1911 for “rebuilding and improving the present light and fog signal at Brandywine Shoal on the present or adjacent site.”
+The decision was made to build a reinforced concrete lighthouse just fifty feet from the current light, and the Annual Report of the Commissioner of Lighthouses of 1915 provided a detailed description of the newly completed lighthouse.

-Brandywine Shoal Lighthouse was the last manned station on Delaware Bay when it was automated in 1974 – an appropriate distinction for a station where the first screwpile design in this country was deployed, where one of the earliest lightships served, and where tests were conducted with the third Fresnel lens to be used in the U.S. A part of the station’s history can be visited without venturing out into Delaware Bay, as the original third-order Fresnel lens from the Brandywine Lighthouse is on display at the Tuckerton Seaport in Tuckerton, New Jersey.
+The keepers of the new lighthouse were provided a kitchen and storage space on the first floor, and bedrooms on the second and third floors.
+Brandywine Shoal Lighthouse was the last remaining manned station on Delaware Bay when it was automated in 1974 – an appropriate distinction for a station where the first screwpile design in this country was deployed, where one of the earliest lightships served, and where tests were conducted with the third Fresnel lens to be used in the United States.
+A part of the station’s history can be visited without venturing out into Delaware Bay, as the original third-order Fresnel lens from Brandywine Lighthouse is on display at Tuckerton Seaport in Tuckerton, New Jersey.

 Located in the Delaware Bay about 8.5

 miles northwest of Cape May.
-The lighthouse is owned by the Coast Guard.
+The lighthouse is owned by Brandywine Shoal Lighthouse Inc..
 Tower closed.